hareko/php-application-packer/README.md

 The included example minifies/obfuscates the files from the *tests* folder and compresses the result into the *tests.zip*.
 A message informs about the result.
 The statistics collected by the packer are displayed and saved into *example.txt*.

 Make a copy from the *example.php* and try it with different sources, destinations and options.
-Run *index.php* to launch the UI shell supplied by extended version.
+Run *index.php* to launch the GUI supplied by extended version.

 ### Updates ###

 The extended version supplies the version updates.
-The *About* section of the UI shell displays the installation and update information and allows to edit your contact data.
+The *About* section of the GUI displays the installation and update information and allows to edit your contact data.
 Run *PackApp.php* from the browser and click the *Update* button to check for the updates directly.
 Your contact data will be used for important product-related messages only.
 If your contacts change, please edit.

 If the updating fails on any reason then the *update.php* and *update.json* files created allow to restore - run *update.php*.